 Dishes tend to be quite mildly spiced, with thick tomato, onion and yoghurt-based sauces.
 Tandoori chicken is a classic example, with the name referring to the deep clay oven known as a tandoor which cooks the food.
 Butter Chicken and Rogan Josh are also popular dishes.

 When’s the best time to visit North India?

 To avoid monsoon rains and scorching summer temperatures, the winter months of November to March are considered the best time to visit the Golden Triangle and the rest of Rajasthan.
-In contrast, March to June is a great time to visit Shimla as its position at altitude means you’ll enjoy pleasant temperatures perfect for outdoor activities.
+In contrast, March to June is a great time to visit Shimla.
+Its position at altitude means you’ll enjoy pleasant temperatures perfect for outdoor activities.

 A number of festivals also take place across North India that you may wish to time your visit with.
 Holi Festival in March sees the streets come alive with colour, while Diwali in October/November sees Hindu homes decorated with candles and lights as the locals celebrate the victory of good over evil.